CZhouLab/BAMBI/README.md

 ## Usage

 •       If you want to use your own RNA-Seq table or microarray table for BAMBI biomarker detection, you can skip the Step 0 RNA-Seq Preprocess
+•       Example RNA-Seq table and microarray table are provided in "example_datasets" folder

 ## Step 0: RNASeq_Preprocessing